Machu Picchu Tourist Guide Service

 What are the differences between shared and private tour guide service?

-Due to the spread of Covid 19 in the world, both shared and private services are carried out with a maximum of 10 tourists.
-The shared one is a tour with different visitors while the first, with a group of friends, family or couples.
+The shared and private services are carried out with a maximum of 10 tourists.
+The shared is a tour with different visitors while the first is with a group of friends, family or couples.

 |SHARED SERVICE||PRIVATE SERVICE|

 |Pick up from the train station||Yes||Yes|